 There are no animated images or flashing text on this site which could – in extreme cases – cause difficulty for people who have particular neurological disorders.

-- Provided an alternative for non-text images
+- an alternative for non-text images provided

-- Contact is structure as logically possible.
+- content is structured as logically possible

-- Images contain little to no text, in-element.
+- images contain little to no text, in-element.

-- Links and images have alt-text for screen reader accessibility.
+- links and images have alt-text for screen reader accessibility.

-- Input fields have placeholder text and Aria-Labels.
+- input fields have placeholder text and Aria-Labels.

-- High contrast colours for an easy visual representation of individual elements.
+- high contrast colours for an easy visual representation of individual elements.

-- Line-height and text can be altered (CMS – by request)
+- line-height and text can be altered (CMS – by request).